15 Top-Rated Attractions & Things to Do in San Marino

 Address: Piazzetta del Titano 1, San Marino Città

-Certainly one of the quirkiest and most entertaining things to do in San Marino is this collection of strange objects and peculiar inventions and their stories.
+Certainly one of the quirkiest and most entertaining things to do in San Marino is the collection of strange objects and peculiar inventions in the Museum of Curiosities, and the stories behind them.

 In the collection of about 100 objects are 60-centimeter-tall wooden clogs designed to wear during Venice's high waters, the world's longest fingernails, a 1700s German mousetrap, a trap for fleas, a 17th-century hand-pumped shower, a "nose watch" that works by creating smoke of different scents each hour, and silver covers to protect the long fingernails of Chinese Mandarins.
 The exhibits are well labeled to provide fascinating glimpses into history.